SatchitK/Kestrel/README.md

 ## About The Project

-Kestrel is a passion project born from an interest in building lightweight, custom search engines[2].
-I wanted to apply those principles to one of the most fascinating search problems: the game of chess...
+Kestrel is a passion project born from an interest in building lightweight, custom search engines.
+I wanted to apply those principles to one of the most fascinating search problems: the game of chess.